hunterr007/Maximo-BeeAI-Agents/README.md

 # Maximo-BeeAI-Agents
-Working with BeeAI Agent to work with Maximo data using Bee-Stack
+Working with BeeAI Agent to work with Maximo data using Bee-Stack.

 GenAI is revolutionizing the world, transitioning from concept to reality, with hashtag#AIAgents leading the way ☘️ ❓ Can we use AI Agents with Maximo?